After Egg Retrieval: Do's and Don'tsFertility Treatment

 - Occurrence of some symptoms of menopause, such as menstrual irregularity for a short period.

 After egg collection, especially in cases where the number of eggs collected from the ovaries is large, the ovaries get swollen, and the patient may feel severe pain in her ovaries.
-These side effects will disappear after the first menstrual cycle after egg retrieval, and the ovaries will return to their original state.
+After the first menstrual cycle after egg retrieval, these side effects will disappear, and the ovaries will return to their original state.

 OHSS, after Egg Retrieval